mjpernot/mysql-failover/README.md

   * Selecting a specific slave to become the new master.
   * Displaying the best slave in the replica set.
   * Show all the slaves in the replica set from best to worst.

-# Prerequisites:

-  * List of Linux packages that need to be installed on the server.
-    - git
-    - python-pip

-  * Local class/library dependencies within the program structure.
-    - python-lib
-    - mysql-lib

 # Installation: